Medical Policy: 02.02.16

-- Lack of adequate vascular access (ie, need for chronic dialysis, current indwelling catheter) OR
+- Lack of adequate vascular access (ie, need for chronic dialysis/End stage renal disease (ESRD), current indwelling catheter) OR

-- History of need for removal of a transvenous ICD due to a complication, with ongoing need for ICD therapy.
+- History of removal of a transvenous ICD due to a complication, with ongoing need for ICD therapy.
 OR

 - Complex congenital heart disease causing vascular access challenge.
 OR